How to Invest Like Jack Bogle: When Simple Indexing Beats Complex Alpha

 Example: A Bogle-Inspired Model Portfolio

-• 60% Vanguard Total Stock Market Index Fund (VTSAX): Provides comprehensive exposure to the entire U.S. equity market.
+• 60% Vanguard Total Stock Market Index Fund (VTSAX): This is the engine room, capturing the cap-weighted returns of the entire U.S. equity market.

-• 20% Vanguard Total International Stock Index Fund (VTIAX): Adds diversification through international developed and emerging markets.
+• 20% Vanguard Total International Stock Index Fund (VTIAX): This acts as the geopolitical hedge, holding thousands of developed and emerging market companies outside the US.

 Emphasis on Simplicity: Keep It Simple highlights the importance of transparency, reduced complexity, and achieving investment goals